VictoriaSnow/humans-of-berkeley/README.md

 4. Some styles and fonts are linked with online resources, so be sure your computer is connected to the internet.

-Happy coding:-P
+Email me with any issue you have: v@victoriabian.com Happy coding:-P

-© 2014 Victoria Bian.
+© 2014 Victoria Bian, Lifespice Designs.
 All rights reserved.